bencoveney/TSFluff/README.md

   This rule accepts an option for the number of empty statements required (with a default of 5).

-## Rule ideas to implement

-- **Minimum Line Length**

-  Prevent lazy developers from trying to boost their Lines-Of-Code metrics with unnecessary line breaks.

-- **Minimum Function Length**

-  Functions are an important part of TypeScript/JavaScript and should be treated as such by ensuring that coders cannot create throwaway functions frivilously.

-- **Only '_', '$' and '-' In Private Identifiers**

-  You might not know what the variable is but at least this way there is no question that its private.

-- **Equal Bracket Counts**

-  Ensure all brackets are used without prejudice: [], {}, ().

-- **All Caps Comments**

-  In case your reader decides to ignore your important thoughts.

-- **Doubtful Comments**

-  All comments must include one of the following prefixes/suffixes:

-    - I think...
-    - I guess...
-    - I suspect...
-    - It seems like..
-    - ...as far I know
-    - ...probably
-    - ...hopefully
-    - ...kind of

-  After all, nobody is right all the time.

-- **JavaScript Mode**

-  All data must be typed as `any`.

-- **Whitespace must alternate between tabs and spaces**

-  *#TRIGGERED*

-- **Reduced control flow options**

-  Really all a programmer needs is a do-while loop and the trusty ternary operator.

-- **No local variables**

-  Putting all the data on the window allows for graceful data transmission between different parts of your application.

 ## Sample Configuration

 ```typescript